 Problems with orthodontic appliances are rarely true emergencies.
 Most common problems can be addressed at home with the care advice below.

-During office hours patients who are experiencing problems can contact receptionist on 01865 370375.
+During office hours patients who are experiencing problems can contact our receptionist on 01865 370375.
 We can advise if an unscheduled appointment should be made.
-We recommend all our patients adhere to the diet advice we give so as to minimize the risk of problems and need for unscheduled appointments.
+We recommend all our patients adhere to the diet advice we give so as to minimise the risk of problems and need for unscheduled appointments.
 Below are some problems patients may experience with suggestions on management.